cindistar/contacts-list-api-app/README.md

 It's a Contacts List App getting data from / to API applying 4 http methods: get, post, put and delete.
-I've also created a REST API JSON server in order to have my application running easily without further ado.
+I've also created a REST API JSON server in order to have my application running easily and I need to mention it has a search bar as well.

 # Packages